-- 1. "Mandatory for class 3 and above" - 2.
-"Mandatory for class 2 and above"
+- 1. "Mandatory for class 3 and above"

+- 2. "Mandatory for class 2 and above"

-- 3. "Mandatory for class 1 and above" - 4.
-"Mandatory for all classes"
+- 3. "Mandatory for class 1 and above"

+- 4. "Mandatory for all classes" are all applicable and mandatory requirem

 are all applicable and mandatory requirements which should be considered.